• Skip to primary navigation

 • ×

-Published: Aug 9, 2022 by Melissa · This post contains links that pay me a small commission at no extra cost to you.
+Published: Aug 3, 2023 · Modified: Jan 14, 2025 by Melissa · This post contains links that pay me a small commission at no extra cost to you.

 Pinterest image that says "Smoked Cinnamon Manhattan" in black and brown with a picture of the manhattan cocktail with cherries and a smoking cinnamon stick on top of the glass.

-If you love the rich, deep flavors of the classic cocktail, you’ll love this Smoked Manhattan with Cinnamon.
-Bourbon is combined with sweet vermouth, bitters, maraschino cherry syrup, and the added smoky flavor of smoked cinnamon for a real treat that any Manhattan drinker will definitely want to try.
+If you love the rich, deep flavors of the classic cocktail, you’ll love this Smoked Manhattan.
+Bourbon is combined with sweet vermouth, bitters, maraschino cherry syrup, and the added smoky flavor of smoked cinnamon for a real treat that is bound to be any Manhattan lover’s new favorite cocktail.

 Jump to: